There’s Beauty in the Broken when We Stay to be Remade

 I know I share a lot of thoughts in this space, and most of them are echoes reiterating the same message, because it’s a message that is the very reason I write the words I share.

 My words are fueled by my faith.
-They start and end there, and Lord willing, they will always echo my heart’s prayer…
+They start and end there, because this is my heart’s prayer…

 Father, thank you for loving me, and thank you for saving me.
 Draw me closer to you that I may see you more clearly, love you more dearly, and walk with you more nearly as I seek to know you more and share your love with others.
 In Jesus’ Name, Amen.